Nippon Kaigi: Objectives

 Nippon Kaigi believes that "Japan should be applauded for liberating much of East Asia from Western colonial powers; that the 1946–1948 Tokyo War Crimes tribunals were illegitimate; and that killings by Imperial Japanese troops during the 1937 Nanjing Massacre were exaggerated or fabricated".
-The group vigorously defends Japan's claim in its territorial dispute over the Senkaku Islands with China, and denies that Japan forced the "comfort women" during World War II.
+The group vigorously defends Japan's claim in its territorial dispute over the Senkaku Islands with China, and denies that Japan forced the comfort women into sexual slavery during World War II.
 Nippon Kaigi is opposed to feminism, LGBT rights, and the 1999 Gender Equality Law.
+It has specifically worked to oppose the legalization of same-sex marriage in Japan.
+It also wants to restore the divine status of Japan's emperor, make women's place in society be in the home and place public order above civil liberties.

 History

 Nippon Kaigi was founded in 1997 through the merger of two groups whose agendas included constitutional revision: